markets/awesome-ruby/README.md

 * [SimpleCov](https://github.com/colszowka/simplecov) - Code coverage for Ruby 1.9+ with a powerful configuration library and automatic merging of coverage across test suites
 * [Rubocop](https://github.com/bbatsov/rubocop)
 * [rails_best_practices](https://github.com/railsbp/rails_best_practices) - A code metric tool for rails projects
+* [Flay](https://github.com/seattlerb/flay) - Flay analyzes code for structural similarities.
+Differences in literal values, variable, class, method names, whitespace, programming style, braces vs do/end, etc are all ignored.
+Making this totally rad.
+* [Flog](https://github.com/seattlerb/flog) - Flog reports the most tortured code in an easy to read pain report.
+The higher the score, the more pain the code is in.
+* [Brakeman](https://github.com/presidentbeef/brakeman) - A static analysis security vulnerability scanner for Ruby on Rails applications.

 ## Debugging Tools